 What Does Marijuana Smell Like?

-Describing the smell of marijuana is difficult.
-Despite this, you will know when you smell it.
-The odor is dependent on the specific strain of marijuana.
-Before it is smoked, the most common smells are herbal, citrus and pine.
-Once marijuana has been smoked, the smell is similar to skunk and herbs.
-According to research, marijuana can negatively impact several systems in the body.
-The effects of using marijuana include:
+It’s hard to describe the smell of marijuana.
+But you’ll know it when you smell it.
+The smell depends on the strain of marijuana.
+Before it’s smoked, the most common smells are herbal, citrus and pine.
+After it’s smoked, the smell is like skunk and herbs.
+According to research, marijuana can affect several systems in the body.
+The effects of marijuana include:

-The brain contains THC receptors overstimulated by smoking marijuana.
-The result can be impaired muscle movement, slow or impaired thought processes, changed perceptions of time and changes in the perception and sensations of the environment.
-In some cases, using marijuana can result in psychiatric issues or psychosis including losing touch with reality and having delusions including strong but incorrect beliefs.
+The brain has THC receptors that are overstimulated by smoking marijuana.
+The result is impaired motor movement, slow or impaired thinking, distorted time perception and altered sense of environment.
+In some cases, marijuana use can cause psychiatric issues or psychosis including losing touch with reality and having delusions including strong but false beliefs.

-Blood clotting is intensified by marijuana.
-This can result in an increased risk of arrhythmias and heart attacks.
+Blood clotting is increased by marijuana.
+This can cause arrhythmias and heart attacks.

 Marijuana Pregnancy Risks

-Marijuana can have a negative effect on pregnancy.
-Using marijuana while pregnant can negatively impact the newborn including physical issues such as low birth weight.
-Cognitive issues can also develop including attention and learning deficits as the child grows.
+Marijuana can harm pregnancy.
+Using marijuana while pregnant can harm the newborn including physical issues like low birth weight.
+Cognitive issues can develop as the child grows including attention and learning deficits.

-Smoking marijuana regardless of the form can negatively impact respiratory system health including marijuana smoke.
-According to research, many of the toxins found in tobacco smoke are also in marijuana smoke.
+Smoking marijuana no matter the form can harm respiratory health including marijuana smoke.
+Research shows that many of the toxins in tobacco smoke are also in marijuana smoke.
 Some of these toxins can cause cancer.
-Research has established a connection between smoking marijuana and a higher risk of respiratory infections including phlegm production, increased coughing and bronchitis.
+Research has linked smoking marijuana to a higher risk of respiratory infections including phlegm production, coughing and bronchitis.

 Marijuana Addiction

-Smoking marijuana can result in an addiction.
-The estimate is 10 percent of all marijuana users will become addicted.
-This percentage increases to 16.5 if your teenager started smoking marijuana as an adolescent.
+Smoking marijuana can be addictive.
+The estimate is 10% of all marijuana users will become addicted.
+This increases to 16.5% if your teenager started smoking marijuana as an adolescent.

 What do Opiate Pills Smell Like?

-If your teenager is smoking opiate pills such as OxyContin or Percocet, you will notice a sweet smell similar to burnt marshmallows and sugar.
-The reason opiate pain medications are closely monitored by physicians is that they often cause side effects including:
+If your teenager is smoking opiate pills like OxyContin or Percocet, you will smell a sweet smell like burnt marshmallows and sugar.
+Opiate pain meds are closely monitored by doctors because they often cause side effects including:

 • Muscle pain